richardschoen/iforgit/knowledge/usesharedsshkey.md

 Git repository you want to push Git repository code changes to.

 ## Example .git/config where each user has their own private key in their home directory for Git use with IBM i repos
-The sample git configuration below illustrates how you might set up a GitHub SSH public key for each individual Git repository user on their GitHub account and then utilize their private key file without placing the key value itself into the Git repo configuration file.
+The sample git repository configuration below illustrates how you might set up a GitHub SSH public key for each individual Git repository user on their GitHub account and then utilize their private key file without placing the key value itself into the Git repo configuration file.
 This example uses ```id_rsa``` as the example key file name for each user.
 However if you want to differentiate git private keys from the user's